 As we mentioned earlier, traditional saunas have water to be poured on rocks for steam generation.
 Water may often splash across the wall or spill on the floor.
 Moreover, you will also be sweating in a sauna, and you don’t want the wood to absorb all the moisture.

 Make sure to choose a water-resistant wood for your traditional sauna.

 This goes without saying that the wood you choose needs to be heat resistant.
 The temperature in traditional saunas can reach up to 200 degrees Fahrenheit.
 Choose a wood that can withstand a high amount of heat over prolonged periods of time without discoloring or degrading in quality.

-Infrared saunas don’t heat up to such high temperatures.
+Infrared saunas One of the benefits of infrared saunas is that they don’t heat up to such high temperatures.
 But it’s always better to use heat-resistant wood for assured safety.